Congratulations to all of the 2023 Gussies Winners!

-After voting by the public and an International Judging Panel of 19 electric boat experts, these are the boats who have taken First Place in their respective categories as examples of ‘excellence in electric boats and boating’.
+After voting by the public and an International Judging Panel of 25 electric boat experts, these are the boats who have taken First Place in their respective categories as best representatives of ‘excellence in electric boats and boating’.

 The awards are named after Gustave Trouvé, the French inventor who decided the best way to work on the electric motor propelling his prototype boat ‘Le Téléphone‘ along the Seine in 1874 was to devise a detachable unit so that he could tinker with the motor in his shop at home.
 It was the birth of the outboard motor.